telefonicaid/fiware-orion/doc/manuals/orion-api.md

 Some additional remarks:

 -   Limitations:
-    -   Scope must start with `/` (only "absolute" scopes are allowed)
+    -   Service paths must start with `/` (only "absolute" service paths are allowed)
-    -   10 maximum scope levels in a path
+    -   10 maximum levels in a path
     -   50 maximum characters in each level (1 char is minimum), only alphanumeric and underscore allowed
-    -   10 maximum disjoint scope paths in a comma-separated list in query `Fiware-ServicePath` header (no more than 1 scope path in update `Fiware-ServicePath` header)
+    -   10 maximum disjoint service paths in a comma-separated list in query `Fiware-ServicePath` header (no more than 1 service path in update `Fiware-ServicePath` header)
     -   Trailing slashes are discarded

 -   `Fiware-ServicePath` is an optional header.
-It is assumed that all the entities created without `Fiware-ServicePath` (or that don't include service path information in the database) belongs to a root scope `/` implicitly.
+It is assumed that all the entities created without `Fiware-ServicePath` (or that don't include service path information in the database) belongs to a root service path `/` implicitly.
 All the queries without using `Fiware-ServicePath` (including subscriptions) are on `/#` implicitly.
 This behavior ensures backward compatibility to pre-0.14.0 versions.

--   It is possible to have an entity with the same ID and type in different Scopes.
+-   It is possible to have an entity with the same ID and type in different service paths.
 E.g. we can create entity ID `Tree1` of type `Tree` in `/Madrid/Gardens/ParqueNorte/Parterre1` and another entity with ID `Tree1` of type `Tree` in `Madrid/Gardens/ParqueOeste` without getting any error.
-However, query can be weird in this scenario (e.g. a query in `Fiware-ServicePath /Madrid/Gardens` will returns two entities with the same ID and type in the query response, making hard to distinguish to which scope belongs each one)
+However, query can be weird in this scenario (e.g. a query in `Fiware-ServicePath /Madrid/Gardens` will returns two entities with the same ID and type in the query response, making hard to distinguish to which service path belongs each one)

--   Entities belongs to one (and only one) scope.
+-   Entities belongs to one (and only one) service path.

 -   `Fiware-ServicePath` header is included in notification requests sent by Orion.

 -   You can use the [`servicePath` builtin attribute](#builtin-attributes) to get the entity service path.

--   The scopes entities can be combined orthogonally with the [multi-tenancy functionality](#multi-tenancy).
-In that case, each `scope tree` lives in a different service/tenant and they can use even the same names with complete database-based isolation.
+-   The service paths can be combined orthogonally with the [multi-tenancy functionality](#multi-tenancy).
+In that case, each "service paths tree" lives in a different service/tenant and they can use even the same names with complete database-based isolation.
 See figure below.

 ![](ServicePathWithMultiservice.png "ServicePathWithMultiservice.png")

--   Current version doesn’t allow to change the scope to which an entity belongs through the API (a workaround is to modify the `_id.servicePath` field in the [entities collection](admin/database_model.md#entities-collection) directly).
+-   Current version doesn’t allow to change the service path to which an entity belongs through the API (a workaround is to modify the `_id.servicePath` field in the [entities collection](admin/database_model.md#entities-collection) directly).